 The obligation to renegotiate contracts in the event of unforeseen circumstances:

-The reform of French contract law which entered into force on 01/10/2016 introduced a major change with the obligation to renegotiate in the event of unforeseen circumstances.
+The reform of French contract law that entered into force on 01/10/2016 introduced a major change with the obligation to renegotiate in the event of unforeseen events.

 Art.
 1195 new in the French Civil Code defines unpredictability as follows:

 « If an unforeseeable change in circumstances at the time of the conclusion of the contract makes the execution excessively onerous for a party which had not agreed to assume the risk thereof, the latter may request a renegotiation of the contract from its contracting partner.
 It continues to perform its obligations during the renegotiation.

 In the event of refusal or failure of the renegotiation, the parties may agree to the termination of the contract, on the date and under the conditions they determine, or ask the judge by mutual agreement to proceed with its adaptation.
 Failing agreement within a reasonable time, the judge may, at the request of a party, revise or terminate the contract, on the date and on the conditions he fixes. »